mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/hello-world.md

 This tutorial will walk you through the basics of extending the Mattermost web app.

 Note that the steps below are intentionally very manual to explain all of the pieces fitting together.
 In practice, we recommend referencing [mattermost-plugin-sample](https://github.com/mattermost/mattermost-plugin-sample) for helpful build scripts.
-Also, the plugin API changed in Mattermost 5.2 once support for plugins stabilized and left beta.
-Consult the [migration](/extend/plugins/migration) document to upgrade your older plugin code.
+Also, the plugin API changed in Mattermost 5.2.
+Consult the [migration](/extend/plugins/migration) document to upgrade older plugins.

 ## Prerequisites